hpi-swa-teaching/RichTextEditing/packages/RichTextEditing-Core.package/DocumentReadStream.class/README.md

 	- new line
 	- begin of one or more structures

 Calling next returns such a section as an array containing the text and an array of stop condtions that caused the end of a section.
-The stop conditon array consists of tupels containing a stop condition identifier and optional additional information (e.g. {{#endOfStructure. #italic}. {#paragraph}}).
+The stop conditon array consists of tupels containing a stop condition identifier and optional additional information (e.g. {{#endOfStructure. {#italic}}. {#paragraph}}).